qiyu1987/IbHomework/ib-week1-mishmash-homework/README.md

 ### Assignment 1: ShoppingCart

 1. You must create a module named `ShoppingCart`.
 The module must export a `class`, as its default export!
-1. Given a brand new instance of the class `cart`, when calling `cart.getItems()`, should return an empty array.
+1. Given a brand new instance of the class in a variable `cart`, calling `cart.getItems()` should return an empty array.
 1. The class should have a method `cart.addItem(itemName, quantity, price)`, which adds a new item to an internal array.
-1. After adding items, a call to `cart.getItems()` should return the added items.
+1. After adding items, a call to `cart.getItems()` should return an array that includes the added items.
 1. Items in the array should be in this format:
     ```js
     {